localstack/docs/content/en/tutorials/s3-static-website-terraform/index.md

 $ awslocal s3api create-bucket --bucket testwebsite
 {{< / command >}}

-With the bucket created, we can now attach a policy to the bucket to allow public access to the bucket and its contents.
+With the bucket created, we can now attach a policy to it to allow public access and its contents.
 Let us create a file named `bucket_policy.json` in the root directory and add the following code:

 ```json
 {